News

 Now: Assistant Professor, University of Delaware

 Alon studies how language encodes scene structure (e.g., what is in, on, above, or below what), as well as the perceptual processes that extract such information.
-One of his discoveries in our lab was an intriguing new form of psychokinesis.
+While at JHU, Alon discovered an intriguing new form of psychokinesis, and brought glory to the lab by winning the department's Halloween costume contest.
 Alon is now a professor at the University of Delaware, running the Perception & Language lab.
 He also makes beer and soup, and performs in an annual Purim play.

 Chenxiao Guan [personal webpage]